themisir/themisir.com/content/posts/designing-programming-language.md

 }
 ```

 But for us this also means we have to support ADT to use this `null` alternative.
 Not only ADT but as you can see it uses generic types too for implementing this feature.
-Of course we'll need generics in a static typed language to reduce code repition.
+Of course we'll need generics in a static typed language to reduce code repetition.
 But I wasn't planning to implement it at the beginning.

 Of course the third option would be adding `null` literals without strong null checks (null safety).
 This is how lots of languages today handle null values.
 But as time passed languages which didn't support null safety, slowly but surely adopted it like C# and Dart.
 And languages which become popular recently came out with null safety from day one (Kotlin or Swift for example).
 So it's not hard to see that null safety is kind of industry standart nowadays.
 But as of now, I'm still not sure which path should I follow and instead I'll try to decide this later on based on other decisions.
 For example If I were to implement ADT and generics I'll probably go with rust way, otherwise I might consider adding nullable type annotations instead.
 Or in a small chance I might find out another way of implementing alternative to `null`.